Greenstand/POS-Shopify-Extension/README.md

 1. Fork this repository
 2. Clone the fork
-3. Get DATABASE_URL and other credentials from Slack
+3. Get credentials from Slack
 4. Create a new branch

 ### Get help